×

 We asked people in Tela if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Tela, it's important to respect local customs and traditions to avoid any cultural faux pas.
 Firstly, avoid discussing sensitive topics such as politics, crime, and poverty.
 These subjects can be seen as disrespectful and intrusive.
 Secondly, punctuality is not highly valued in Honduras, but as a foreigner, you should still strive to be on time for appointments or meetings.
 Thirdly, it's considered rude to refuse food or drink when offered by a host.
 Even if you're not hungry or thirsty, it's polite to accept a small amount.
 Fourthly, avoid wearing revealing clothing.
 Hondurans tend to dress modestly, especially in rural areas, and showing too much skin can be seen as disrespectful.
 Fifthly, don't take photos of people without their permission.
 This is considered intrusive and disrespectful.
 Lastly, avoid making negative comments about the country or its people.
 Hondurans are proud of their culture and heritage, and any criticism can be taken personally.
 Remember, when in doubt, observe what locals are doing and follow their lead.
-This is the best way to respect and appreciate the local culture," remarked one expat who made the move to Tela.
+This is the best way to respect and appreciate the local culture," said one expat in Tela.

 About the Author